 - Drink cider vinegar with honey (add 1 tablespoon of honey to 2 tablespoons of cider vinegar mixed with 250 ml of water) or caramel herbal tea or herbal tea with Californian poppy seed extract;

-- Perform visual rewriting or play a game of Tetris for ten minutes or watch a short programme on tv that puts you in a good mood;
+- Perform visual rewriting or play a game of Tetris for ten minutes or watch a short program on tv that puts you in a good mood;

 3.3 – Five morning rituals that help you win the day

-Timothy Ferriss was inspired by the “Titans” not only to implement his evening ritual, but also a morning ritual.
+Tim Ferriss was inspired by the “Titans” not only to implement his evening ritual but also a morning ritual.
 Below are five things that he tries to do every morning to set his day on the right track to succeed.
 This morning routine takes between 1 hour and 90 minutes.

 You may think that these are just details, but remember that the details are what matters.